Status

 What We Discovered

 Connecticut’s state NIL law does not address NIL at the high school level.
 This gives the CIAC, which governs high school athletics in Connecticut, the authority to make decisions regarding NIL.
-The CIAC updated its amateur guidelines to allow student-athletes to profit off of their NIL, according to documents obtained by Opendorse, becoming the 10th state to allow high school student-athletes to do so.
+The CIAC updated its amateur guidelines to allow student-athletes to profit off of their NIL, becoming the 10th state to allow high school student-athletes to do so.

 Summary